-- Level 1: Tasks or activities are undertaken mainly in a sedentary position, and allow for considerable flexibility of movement.
-There may be limited requirements for standing, walking, bending or stretching; or an occasional need to lift or carry items. - Level 2: The job involves either: - (a) some ongoing physical effort (for example, regular sitting in a constrained position, or standing, or walking at a normal pace, for long periods); or: - (b) normally limited physical demand, but with periodic requirements for considerable physical effort (for example, lifting or carrying, pushing or pulling items of light to moderate weight, rubbing or scrubbing, or working in an awkward position). - Level 3: The job involves either: - (a) ongoing considerable physical effort (for example, regular lifting or carrying, pushing or pulling items of moderate weight, rubbing or scrubbing, or working in awkward positions): or: - (b) normally limited or some physical demand, but with periodic requirements for high physical effort (for example, lifting or carrying, pushing or pulling items of heavy weight, or working in very awkward positions). - Level 4: The job involves either: - (a) ongoing high physical effort (for example, frequent lifting or carrying, pushing or pulling items of moderate or heavy weight, rubbing or scrubbing, or working in very awkward positions): or: - (b) normally considerable physical demand, but with periodicrequirements for very high physical effort (for example, lifting or carrying, pushing or pulling items of very heavy weight, or manual digging).
+Level 1: Tasks or activities are undertaken mainly in a sedentary position, and allow for considerable flexibility of movement.
+There may be limited requirements for standing, walking, bending or stretching; or an occasional need to lift or carry items.

+- (a) some ongoing physical effort (for example, regular sitting in a constrained position, or standing, or walking at a normal pace, for long periods); or: - (b) normally limited physical demand, but with periodic requirements for considerable physical effort (for example, lifting or carrying, pushing or pulling items of light to moderate weight, rubbing or scrubbing, or working in an awkward position).

+- (a) ongoing considerable physical effort (for example, regular lifting or carrying, pushing or pulling items of moderate weight, rubbing or scrubbing, or working in awkward positions): or: - (b) normally limited or some physical demand, but with periodic requirements for high physical effort (for example, lifting or carrying, pushing or pulling items of heavy weight, or working in very awkward positions).

+- (a) ongoing high physical effort (for example, frequent lifting or carrying, pushing or pulling items of moderate or heavy weight, rubbing or scrubbing, or working in very awkward positions): or: - (b) normally considerable physical demand, but with periodicrequirements for very high physical effort (for example, lifting or carrying, pushing or pulling items of very heavy weight, or manual digging).